Asset parameters 1 - transaction costs

 - The accumulated trading costs by spread, slippage, commission and rollover are displayed on the Performance Report.

-or when the values are not available online, the spread and rollover values are loaded from the Asset List.
+or when the asset parameters are not available online, they are loaded from the Asset List.

 This file can be selected or edited with a text editor for simulating